- Monroe One

 - Do not discuss a student outside of work.

-- Do not discuss a student in front of the student (or his peers).
+- Do not discuss a student in front of the student (or their peers).

 - Do not discuss a student on the radio/walkie-talkie.

-- Student documentation is shared only with student's primary team and individuals with written consent.
+- Student documentation is shared only with the student's primary team and individuals with written consent.

 - No identifying information, including photographs, will be shared on personal social media.